TEALSK12/apcsa-public/curriculum/Unit2/Lesson-208a.md

     2 Life is but a dream
     ```

-#### Option 2, "Jingle Bells"
+#### Option 2 : Alternative Lyrics
 ##### Part 1:
-Have students can look up the entire lyrics to the "Jingle Bells" song and factor the entire song.
+Have students can look up the entire lyrics to their song and factor the entire song.

 ##### Part 2:
-There are a number of alternative lyrics to "Jingle Bells".
+There are often a number of alternative lyrics to popular songs, 'Jingle Bells" is a good example of a song with lots of alternative lyrics.
 Have the students use the factored version of the "Jingle Bells" to create one of the alternative lyrics.
 Note: there may be inappropriate alternative lyrics to the song.
 You will need to remind students they are in a learning environment and to select lyrics approproately.

+#### Option 3:
+After factoring the entire song, the students then

 ### Students trade work, check, evaluate, and turn in \[5 minutes\]